 The gigantic city is characterized by a colossal irrigation system with pools, moats and innumerable canals, which classify the Khmer Empire among the most prestigious hydraulic civilizations of the past.

 The temples are built on the sand and without foundations.
 How are they still standing?
 By a marvel of engineering.
 Khmer hydraulic engineers have planned very wide and deep moats.
 Rainwater filled them, it moistures sand – and wet sand became harder than stone.
 In this way they were able to build buildings of colossal weight without any foundation, such as the huge temple of Angkor Wat.
 This knowledge did not fall from the sky.
 Maybe it did?
 In any case, this is what the myths affirm.See further

 The amount of water is proportionate to the size of the buildings.
 On smaller temples, moats are smaller.
 A complex network of canals and reservoirs carried water from the great Tonle Sap Lake, itself fueled by the Mekong, so that drought never compromised the strength of temples and palaces.
 Where do these hydraulic knowledge come from in the middle ages?
 I see an indisputable development index: in most cases, a hydraulic system is linked to electricity, automation, mechanics or special machines.

 The language of the birds flies to the aid of the decryption, as often see in my posts.
 Linked to electricity?
 The temple of Angkor Wat? … pronounce watt … Does the Khmer Empire could have been technological?
 Or inspired by a civilization that was?

-The Khmer Empire was born.
-It has spread very quickly: all of Southeast Asia will be conquered in 22 years!
+The Khmer Empire was born suddenly.
+It has spread at an inexplicable speed: all of Southeast Asia will be conquered in 22 years.
 How?
+‘Or’ What ?
 By iron, say archaeologists and historians.
-Now tell me: where did this iron come from?
+But where did this iron come from?